sergey-sw/raft-playground/README.md

 2022-11-19 18:09:44.737 raft-node-n5 INFO Sent leader heartbeat in term 1.
 Follower delays: {n1=6, n4=4}
 ```

-Meanwhile, leader `node-5` receives vote responses to initial vote request from the rest of the cluster
+Meanwhile, leader `node-5` continues to receive vote responses to its initial vote request from the rest of the cluster.
-and adds these nodes as followers.
+These nodes are added to the follower list.

 ```
 2022-11-19 18:09:44.741 raft-node-n5 INFO Received VoteResponse for term 1 from n2, add to followers: [n1, n2, n4, n5]
 2022-11-19 18:09:44.741 raft-node-n5 INFO Received VoteResponse for term 1 from n3, add to followers: [n1, n2, n3, n4, n5]
 ```

-When nodes receive a heartbeat from a leader, they start following it and await for commands.
+When nodes receive a heartbeat from the leader, they start following it and await for commands.

 ```
 2022-11-19 18:09:44.741 raft-node-n4 INFO Node n4 received AppendEntries(leader=n5) and accepted leadership of node n5 in term 1